This post is also available in: Español (Spanish)

 Emotional Injury from Trauma

 Car accidents have the potential to cause serious physical injury.
 Crashes can also cause emotional distress to the persons involved – both the driver and the passengers.
 An emotional injury is not always apparent.
 Emotional distress can lurk under the surface long after the event.
-We're going to discuss mental and emotional distress and how they affect accident victims.
+We’re going to discuss mental and emotional distress and how it affects accident victims.

 What exactly is emotional injury?